Pontoon decals can get you into a sticky situation (see what I did there?).

 Find a marine decal manufacturer, then check to see if they create pre-spaced registration decals.
 In all likelihood they do, because otherwise you’d have to stick the letters on individually—and you don’t want that.

-Lastly, the color of the registration must stand out in contrast against the color of your boat.
+Lastly, the color of the registration must stand out in contrast to the color of your boat.

 Your order will arrive pressed between a transfer paper and backing paper, which allows you to press the letters onto your boat basically like one big strand of tape.